mongodb/chatbot/packages/mongodb-artifact-generator/context/release-notes/atlas-cli-description.md

-The MongoDB Atlas CLI (Command Line Interface) is a powerful tool designed to manage MongoDB Atlas resources directly from the command line.
+The MongoDB Atlas CLI (Command Line Interface) allows you to manage MongoDB Atlas resources directly from the command line.
 MongoDB Atlas is a fully-managed cloud database service that offers MongoDB databases in the cloud, ensuring scalable and flexible management of databases without the need for manual intervention in terms of hardware and infrastructure management.

 The Atlas CLI is particularly useful for developers and system administrators who prefer working within a terminal environment or require automation